-Chapter 1V Not obligatory.
 ARTICLE 11.
 A prisoner of war cannot be forced to accept his liberty on parole; similarly the hostile Government is not obliged to assent to the prisoner's request to be set at liberty on parole.

-Breach of parole.
 ARTICLE 12.
 Any prisoner of war who is liberated on parole and recaptured bearing arms against the Government to whom he had pledged his honor, or against the allies of that Government, forfeits his right to be treated as a prisoner of war and can be brought before the Courts.